MORISok/multi-purpose-mineflayer-bot/README.md

 # FAQ

-Q: Where can i upload my suggestions for the bot modules?
+Q: Where can I upload my suggestions for the bot modules?

 A: You can upload suggestions [here](https://github.com/morisok31/atgmaildotcom_mineflayer_bot/pulls).